iexcloud/docs/source/getting-started/getting-started-with-an-example-dataset.md

     ![](./getting-started-with-an-example-dataset/sample-appl-execute-query.png)

-In only a few minutes, you loaded data into the IEX Cloud data infrastructure platform and retrieved it using an auto-generated RESTful API!
+In only a few minutes, you loaded data into the IEX Cloud Apperate and retrieved it using an auto-generated RESTful API!
 It's just that easy to get data to your app!!

 **Bonus step - visit your API docs** by clicking **Open API Docs** in your dataset's overview page.
 Your API docs open in a new tab.